xuyuankun631/IcicleGCN/README.md

-# Image Clustering with Contrastive Learning and Multi-scale Graph Convolutional Networks (IcicleGCN)
+# Deep image clustering with contrastive learning and multi-scale graph convolutional networks (IcicleGCN)

-This is the code for the paper "Image Clustering with Contrastive Learning and Multi-scale Graph Convolutional Networks"
+This is the code for the paper "Deep image clustering with contrastive learning and multi-scale graph convolutional networks"

 <div align=center><img src="Figures/Figure1.png" width = "70%"/></div>